TimBush/MotoTrac/README.md

 ### TIRES

-If its got rubber and it's round, it probably falls under the tire category.
+If its got rubber and it's round, it probably falls under this category.